 Where an order is either designated as ‘Free Shipping’ or selected by the customer as ‘Free Shipping’, Rob McAlister Ltd will choose an appropriate and available shipping method whereupon the relevant shipping policy will apply as defined in these terms and conditions.

-7.1.1 Due to production variability in the process of umbrella manufacturing and printing, when fulfilling orders for custom manufactured, third party manufactured and/or printed umbrellas the Seller reserves the right to under or over ship by up to 5% of the total order quantity.
-It is exceptionally rare that this happens but in such circumstances the Seller will issue a credit note and amend any invoices accordingly.
+7.1.1 Returns of custom manufactured, third party, and/or printed umbrellas will not be accepted on grounds of buyers’ remorse.
+Due to production variability in the process of umbrella manufacturing and printing, when fulfilling orders for custom manufactured, third party manufactured and/or printed umbrellas the Seller reserves the right to under or over ship by up to 5% of the total order quantity.
+It is exceptionally rare that this happens but in such circumstances, the Seller will issue a credit note and amend any invoices accordingly.